HazmatG/TeamStock/README.md

 # TeamStock

 TeamStock is new app for searching team and work for your start-ups.
+Used Domain Driven Design structure

 ## Front-end
 Flutter/Dart